...

 2. Identify And Lean On Transferable Skills

-For me, this was really tough to do until I’d identified my ideal career path.
-I couldn’t see how my project management skills would be relevant when I never wanted to go back to the agency world, or how my team leadership skills would translate when I never wanted to be in charge of teams again.
+For me, this was tough — until I identified my ideal career path.
+I couldn’t see how my project management skills would be relevant outside an agency, or how my leadership skills would translate beyond management.

-But once I realized that coaching was my new path, the pieces started to fit together.
+Once I realized coaching was my new path, the pieces started to fit.

-I’d be on top of scheduling and managing multiple clients thanks to my PMing.
-And coaching represents all the best parts of leadership (supporting the growth of others) while leaving behind the worst parts (top-down decision-making, layoffs, etc.).
+I’d be on top of scheduling and managing clients thanks to my PM experience.
+And coaching represents all the best parts of leadership (supporting the personal and professional growth of others) while leaving behind the worst parts (top-down decision-making, layoffs, etc.).

 In short, you have more transferable skills than you think!
 Start by focusing on your interests and passions — the relevancy of your skills might flow naturally from there.